Medical

 There is another popular structure for considering your differentials called “Worst First.”
 As someone going into Emergency Medicine, this is a method I’m accustomed to.
 You still want to have a most likely condition, a few “this is possible” conditions, but include one to two life-threatening conditions that you absolutely cannot miss.

 Simply put, it’s the same list you generated, but when presenting, you mention the scary stuff first.
-Your attending will know that you’re considering these can’t miss diagnoses, while also recognizing that there is likely something else going on that won’t kill the patient.
+Your attending or preceptor will know that you’re considering these can’t miss diagnoses, while also recognizing that there is likely something else going on that won’t kill the patient.

 FREE Clerkship Guides Everything you need for clinical rotations in one place!
 From mastering oral case presentations to must-have white coat essentials—we've got you covered. �� ��

-Step-by-Step Approach to Clinical Reasoning
+Step-by-Step Approach to Differential Diagnosis

 Alright, so now we know what clinical reasoning is, how to use the VINDICATE mnemonic, and how to structure your differential diagnosis in a presentation.
 But, before we can apply these mnemonics and frameworks, we need data.